1968 Polish political crisis: Emigration of Polish citizens of Jewish origin

-In a parliamentary speech on 11 April 1968, Prime Minister Cyrankiewicz spelled out the government's official position: "Loyalty to socialist Poland and imperialist Israel is not possible simultaneously. ...
+In a parliamentary speech on 11 April 1968, Prime Minister Cyrankiewicz spelled out the government's official position: "Loyalty to socialist Poland and imperialist Israel is not possible simultaneously....
 Whoever wants to face these consequences in the form of emigration will not encounter any obstacle."
 The departing had their Polish citizenship revoked.

 Historian David Engel of the YIVO Institute wrote: "The Interior Ministry compiled a card index of all Polish citizens of Jewish origin, even those who had been detached from organized Jewish life for generations.
 Jews were removed from jobs in public service, including from teaching positions in schools and universities.
 The pressure was placed upon them to leave the country by bureaucratic actions aimed at undermining their sources of livelihood and sometimes even by physical brutality."
-According to Dariusz Stola of the Polish Academy of Sciences, "the term 'anti-Zionist campaign' is misleading in two ways since the campaign began as an anti-Israeli policy but quickly turned into an anti-semitic campaign, and this evident anti-Jewish character remained its distinctive feature".
+According to Dariusz Stola of the Polish Academy of Sciences, "the term 'anti-Zionist campaign' is misleading in two ways since the campaign began as an anti-Israeli policy but quickly turned into an antisemitic campaign, and this evident anti-Jewish character remained its distinctive feature".
 The propaganda equated Jewish origins with Zionist sympathies and thus disloyalty to communist Poland.
 Antisemitic slogans were used in rallies.
 Prominent Jews, supposedly of Zionist beliefs, including academics, managers and journalists, lost their jobs.
 According to the Polish state's Institute of National Remembrance (IPN), which investigated events that took place in 1968–69 in Łodź, "in each case the decision of dismissal was preceded by a party resolution about expelling from the party".